Wedding Food Trends

 - Islam: The bride and groom share a piece of sweet fruit.
 If the men and women are separated during the ceremony, however, a male representative acts on the bride’s behalf during this tradition;

 - Scottish: To show that they can handle marriage, Scottish brides are often subjected to her friends throwing the most disgusting things possible at the bride-to-be and then tying her to a tree.

-Whether you seek inspiration or a simple desire to satisfy curiosity, the wedding trends of 2016 are intriguing.
+Whether you seek inspiration or a simple desire to satisfy curiosity, the wedding trends of the last few years are intriguing.
 There doesn’t seem to be one trend that stands out, underscoring the tendency toward individuality and creativity.